Credit up front!

 - If you’re thinking of adding new features to the device, it might be wise to get the components in and experiment with the circuit on breadboard first.
 That way you can see if the microcontroller has enough memory for your modified code before you solder one to a PCB.
 Right now, the Arduino Nano is looking pretty full so this is a real possibility, see notes on choice of microcontroller below;

-- Order a PCB (I might consider holding a small stock of these?
-But I do hate going to the post office…), buy some components.
+- Order a PCB (send PCB files off to a manufacturer like JLCPCB or PCBWay) and buy some components.
 The Bill Of Materials (BOM) will show you what hardware I’m using;

 - Build it.
 Some of these components are surface-mount but easy sizes so this is a great opportunity to gain some experience if you haven’t already.
 Some of the components may have minimum order quantities from your favourite supplier so this project might work better as a small group build;